CodingTrain/thecodingtrain.com/README.md

 **Note:** In some cases, specially when updating loaded content, you need to restart the local server with `npm run dev`.
 And in some cases that may fail because of Gatsby's cache usage.
 If you run `npm run clean` before `npm run dev`, that should fix it.

+## License

+This repository is licensed under the MIT License.
+See [LICENSE](./LICENSE) for more information.

+Please note that while the code in this repository is licensed under the MIT License, any brand and visual assets included in this repository are not covered by the license.
+These assets, including but not limited to images, icons, and logos, are solely intended for use on thecodingtrain.com and should not be reused or distributed without express permission.
+If you have any questions regarding the use of these assets, please contact help@thecodingtrain.com.

 ## Contributors ✨